-Provides an overview of targeted violence and introduces the phrase "Countering Violent Extremism" (CVE).
-It also contains basic information about behavioral threat assessment - one of the ways communities and organizations organize and assess information about potential threats of targeted violence.
+Provides an overview of targeted violence and contains basic information about behavioral threat assessment - one of the ways communities and organizations organize and assess information about potential threats of targeted violence.
 Finally, the role of public health in this arena is introduced.